 - Maybe you’re recovering from an injury or dealing with an ailment and you want to have a movement practice that feels both safe and healing.

-- Or maybe the momentum of life feels like it’s pulled you off center and you need something that’s just for you—something that offers a way to get and stay grounded so that you can go through your days with greater ease.
+- Or maybe the momentum of life feels like it’s pulled you off center and you need something that’s just for you—something that restores your inner stability so that you can go through your days with greater ease and resilience.

 What are the benefits?